pysyun/python_gptmorph_cli/README.md

 By leveraging the understanding and generative abilities of LLMs, code morphing automates lower-level coding tasks so developers can focus on high-value priorities.
 The morphs act as a starting point that developers can further refine.

+## Glossary

+Here's a brief explanation of the terms "**morphs**", "**morpher**", and "**morphing**" in the context of **code morphing**:

+- The **MORPHS** refer to the outputs of the code morphing process - the modified code containing the requested changes.
+The morphs are the code snippets, files, or components that have been automatically transformed by the system.
+- The **MORPHER** is the core component that performs the morphing operation.
+It is the code morphing system, algorithm, or model (like GPT-3.5) that analyzes the code and generates the morphs.
+The morpher could be thought of as the "engine" that powers code morphing.
+- **MORPHING** is the process of automatically modifying the source code according to the requested changes.
+It involves the morpher understanding the existing code, interpreting the desired edits, and outputting the morphs.
+Morphing is the application of the morpher to transform code from one state to another per the prompts.

+In summary:

+**MORPHS** are the outputs - the modified code files and components.

+The **MORPHER** is the code morphing model or system carrying out the morphing process.

+**MORPHING** is the act of automatically transforming the code by applying the **MORPHER** to generate morphs.

+So **CODE MORPHING** leverages the **MORPHER** to perform **MORPHING** on source code and produce useful **MORPHS** for developers.

 ## Getting Started

 To get started with the **GPT Morph CLI Bot**, follow these steps: